glymphie/CTFdeploy/README.md

     - `python3 -m pip install -r requirements.txt`
         - `PyYAML`: Used to check for syntax errors in `setup.yml` before deployment.
         - `pycountry`: Used to check the countrycode given to users when going through `setup.yml` syntax.
+  5. Curl, install either via your package manager or from source.

 ##### Remote setup:
   - WIP